baciutudorstefan/color-themes-app/README.md

-# Awesome Vue 3 TypeScript App
+# Awesome Vue 3 TypeScript Tailwind App

 Welcome to the Awesome Vue 3 TypeScript App!
 This application is a demonstration of building modern web applications with Vue.js 3 and TypeScript.
 It showcases best practices and techniques for creating dynamic, responsive, and maintainable UIs.